j4ketaylor/j4ketaylor.github.io/docs/_posts/2023-03-08-welcome-to-jekyll.markdown

 #tags: [Getting Start]
 ---

-This is my first post, of hopefully many!
+Welcome to my website!
+I intend this to be the first post of many.

 <!-- ```c
 #include <stdio.h>